danyao/web-payments-explainers/identity-in-payment-handlers.md

 }
 ```

-Note that although the web signin flow can persists the user ID using cookies,
+__NOTE:__ Although the web signin flow can persists the user ID using cookies,
 this path is not recommended because cookies are not accessible by service
 workers, so would not be usable for the service worker to respond to
 `hasEnrolledInstrument()` for subsequent visits.

+__NOTE:__ The WebAuthn credential cannot be retrieved from the service
+worker context.

 __Returning user on the same browser:__